 Cowboy Rice Salad

-- 7- ounce package Tony Chachere’s Creole Roasted Chicken Flavored Dinner Mix Yields about 3 ½ cups rice when cooked
+- 7- ounce package Tony Chachere’s Creole Roasted Chicken Flavored Dinner Mix (You can substitute rice cooked in chicken broth)

 - 2½ cups water

 - 15- ounce can black beans drained and rinsed

 - 2 fresh corn cobs cooked, kernels sliced off